xapian/xapian-gsoc-proposal/proposal.rst

 **Please tell us about any previous experience you have with Xapian, or other systems for indexed text search.**

-Before intending to apply for gsoc,I didn't have much experience.Now I have been using Xapian since the past 2 months.I am familiar with its indexed text search and also with the implementation of current Weighting schemes(the part where I intend to work).
+Before intending to apply for gsoc,I didn't have much experience.Now I have been using Xapian since the past 1 month.I am familiar with its indexed text search and also with the implementation of current Weighting schemes(the part where I intend to work).

 **Tell us about any previous experience with Free Software and Open Source other than Xapian.**